zzf03680147/qrpc-node/README.md

 qrpc-node
 ==========================================

->  a JavaScript library that lets node,js clients access a qRPC service.
+>  a JavaScript library that lets nodejs clients access a qRPC service.
 You can find out much more about qRPC [website](https://github.com/zhiqiangxu/qrpc).